remicres/otbtf/doc/index.md

 ## Additional resources

+- The [otbtf/keras tutorial](https://github.com/remicres/otbtf_keras_tutorial) shows how to create a dataset, build, train, evaluate, and apply a model to perform semantic segmentation of a remote sensing image,
 - The [*test* folder](https://github.com/remicres/otbtf/tree/master/test/)
 of this repository contains various use-cases with commands, python codes, and input/baseline data,